 Driving visibility on LinkedIn requires a consistent, reliable presence.
 It's pretty challenging to establish yourself as an expert or go-to resource if you like 3 posts and share 2 more in one sitting, but then go inactive for 3 weeks.
 Endeavor to interact with content at least a few times per week.
 The mobile app is a great way to stay connected so you can monitor and respond to activity regularly.

 To take your LinkedIn visibility to the next level, start to engage with content or increase the frequency that you do so.
 Building a noticeable presence takes time, so make a consistent effort.
-Review past post performance (of yours and others) to determine what receives the most interaction and optimize future posts in a similar manner whenever possible to gain traction.
+Review past post performance (your own and others') to determine what receives the most interaction and optimize future posts in a similar manner whenever possible to gain traction.

-Beyond increased visibility, content engagement fuels relationship development and creates opportunities that can further your business and career.
+Beyond building better professional visibility, content engagement fuels relationship development and creates opportunities that can further your business and career.